-Swords to be carried on the saddle by mounted Officers in all mounted orders of dress other than Review Order.
+Swords to be carried on the saddle by Officers in all mounted orders of dress other than Review Order.

-VIII.-GENERAL NOTES.
+IX.-GENERAL NOTES.

-47. Paymasters, Barrackmasters, and Quarter-masters are to wear the same pattern uniform as other Officers of corresponding rank.
+47. Paymasters, Barrackmasters, and Quarter-masters are to wear the same pattern uniforms as other Officers of corresponding rank.